kamshory/OTP-Pi/README.md

 In this scenario, the App Server may send the OTP to RabbitMQ Server, Mosquitto Server or WSMessageBroker.
 WSMessageBroker uses the WebSoket protocol and Basic Authentication.
 Both App Server and OTP-Pi act as clients of WSMessageBroker.

 App Server acts as publisher and OTP-Pi becomes consumer of RabbitMQ Server, Mosquitto Server and WSMessageBroker.
-Both must use the same channel so that all OTPs sent by the App Server can be received by the OTP-Pi.
+Both must use the same topic so that all OTPs sent by the App Server can be received by the OTP-Pi.

 ![OTP-Pi Topology Scenario 2](https://raw.githubusercontent.com/kamshory/OTP-Broker/main/src/main/resources/static/www/lib.assets/images/topology-2.png)